fivetran/dbt_apple_search_ads_source/README.md

     version: [">=0.1.0", "<0.2.0"]
 ```
 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `apple_search_ads` schema.
-If this is not where your Apple Search Ads data is (for example, if your apple_search_ads schema is named `apple_search_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Apple Search Ads data is (for example, if your Apple Search Ads schema is named `apple_search_ads_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: